brandonlockhart/dataprep_cleaning_api/README.md

 ### Spring 2020

 * Implement more APIs
-* Implement domain specific cleaning functions (e.g., finance, biology)
+* Consider domain specific cleaning scenarios (e.g., finance, biology)
 * Marketing: blog post and videos

 ## Tentative starting tasks

+Preliminary: Should we ask each team member to make a small change (e.g., fix a bug, add a small additional feature) to one of the implemented APIs to become familiar with the code?

+### Tentative first functions:

 * Alice: `clean_text()` (3 weeks)
 * Ryan: `clean_email()` (3 weeks)